Gmail keyboard shortcuts: Updated guide for 2024

 This marked a significant turning point for MailTags users, prompting them to explore alternative solutions like Mailbutler Tags.

 Mailbutler comes forward as a strong alternative with a bunch of features to make your email life easier.
-Unlike MailTags, it allows you to schedule emails, manage tasks, and add notes to your emails and contacts, and has a new AI-powered email assistant Maia.
+Unlike MailTags, it allows you to schedule emails, manage tasks, and add notes to your emails and contacts an AI-powered email assistant and much more.

 It also has a tagging feature to help organize your inbox.
 With its modern design and these extra features, Mailbutler provides a fresh, updated approach to email management, making it an appealing choice for those transitioning from MailTags.